In response to school requests and shortage in budgets, Focus is now selling recorded versions of our zoom courses for schools to purchase.

 This zoom training is aimed at primary school leaders and curriculum leaders.
 This training will consider helping staff to bridge the gaps that the six months break will have created for pupils, putting a specific focus on non-core subjects.

-The training content:
+The Midi Clip content: